davekinkead/thesis/paper.coffee.md

+---
+title: What's the problem with the Boundary Problem?
+author: Dave Kinkead
+email: d.kinkead@uq.edu.au
+status: draft
+license: CC-BY-SA
+bibliography: /Users/dave/Dropbox/Research/Reading Notes/.library.bibtex
+---

-# What's the Problem with the Boundary Problem?
+# What's the problem with the Boundary Problem?

-- abstract here
+---

+> Many accounts of democracy justify political authority on the grounds that democratic procedures produce desirable results.
+But exactly who is included in any democratic process has a fundamental influence on the outcome of that processes.
+Enfranchising one group rather than another, bounding a polity here rather than there, will typically result in different outcomes for identical democratic procedures.

+> Democratic theory however, is silent on who ought be included amongst the people.
+It must be, because the issue of who the people are is logically and temporally   what they decide.
+This inability of democratic theory to provide a suitable account of democratic inclusion has become known in the literature as the Boundary Problem.

+> Despite a growing awareness of the Boundary Problem, there is a complete absence of work quantifying the extent of the problem and the conditions under which it manifests.
+This paper seeks to address the gap in democratic theory by conducting a detailed examination of the issue using formal modelling and computer simulation.
+I show that rather than being a issue concerning democratic theory in general, the Boundary Problem affects different accounts of democratic authority in different ways.

+> Simultaneously a philosophical argument and a computer simulation, this paper is written in [literate coffeescript](http://coffeescript.org/), allowing the code described by the text to be executed with the command `coffee -l filename`.
+The following links outline [installation](http://coffeescript.org/#installation) and [dependency](https://npmjs.org/doc/install.html) requirements.

+---

 ## Introduction

+Democracy begins with the people.
+Democratic theory simply presupposes them.
+They come together, unite as one and declare:

+> We the people of the United States ...

+> Le peuple français proclame ...

+> 日本国民は ...

+As both a system of government and political theory, democracy starts with a determinant group of people, _the demos_, and proceeds to explain and attempts to justify how they should organise politically.
+Yet democratic theory is silent on who they people ought be.
+It can't because who the people are is a matter logically and temporally prior to that of what they do and how they do it.

-Democracy begins with the people; democratic theory simply presupposes them.
-Who the people are is of fundamental importance for democratic theory because exactly who make up the people largely predetermines the outcome of any democratic process.
-Draw the boarders of a political community in one location rather than another, include these people in the political process rather than those, and the outcomes of those processes will likely be very different.
+But who the people are is of fundamental importance to democracy.
+Enfranchising some people rather than others, or drawing the boarders of a state in one location rather than another, will typically result in different outcomes for identical democratic procedures.
+To demonstrate just how this occurs, consider the following hypothetical:

-Current events in the Ukraine provide an excellent example of this:

 > Should Crimea secede from the Ukraine and form a political union with Russia?

-Lets grant a few unlikely concessions for a moment.
-Assume that all parties involved are committed democrats-they all hold strong ideals of political equality and popular sovereignty.
-And lets further assume that all parties have agreed to a decision mechanism-say a majority binary referendum.
+Lets grant a few unlikely concessions for the sake of simplicity.
+Assume that all parties involved are committed democrats - they all have strong commitments to the ideals of political equality, popular sovereignty, and the rule of law.
+And lets further assume that all parties have agreed to be bound by the outcome of a particular decision mechanism - say a simply majority vote referendum.

 In this scenario, who gets to vote determines the outcome of the vote.
-If only Crimeans are included in the process, then the result will be a yes.
-If all Ukrainians can vote, then answer will be a no.  And if both Russians and Ukrainians are given a say, then the outcome will be an overwhelming yes.
+If only Crimeans are included in the process, then the result will be approximately 60:40 in favour of secession.
+If all Ukrainians can vote, then answer will be a clear no.  And if both Russians and Ukrainians are given a say, then the outcome will be an overwhelming yes.

 _Who_ determines _what_.

-Who is included within a democratic association is a rather important matter, so we obviously need some account of democratic inclusion.
-But unfortunately we can't answer this question democratically.
+Who ought be included in a political associated - how the demos ought be bounded - is a question of significant normative importance.
+In the preceding hypothetical, all parties have a _prima facie_ claim for inclusion, and all are impacted by the outcome of the decision, yet which parties are included predetermines the outcome of it.

 Democratic theory is silent on who ought be included amongst the people.
 It can't, because any democratic process first requires the identification of some determinate group of agents-the demos-in order to act democratically.

-Trying to solve the issue of democratic inclusion democratically, is either viciously circular-we need to know the answer before we can know the answer-or results in an infinite regress-who should chose who chose who should participate.
+As @whelan1983 notes, the question of _who the people are_ is logically and temporally prior to the question of _what they decide_.
+Attempting to solve the issue of democratic inclusion democratically, is either viciously circular - we need to know the answer before we can know the answer - or results in an infinite regress-who should chose who chose who should participate.

-That's because the question of _who the people are_ is logically and temporally prior to the question of _what they decide_.

-So if we can't solve the issue of democratic inclusion democratically, then we will need to do it non-democratically.
-And a number of accounts have been proposed-some based on history, nationality, salience, coercion, and affected interests.
-But unfortunately, none of these accounts of inclusion are compatible with accounts of democratic legitimacy.
+For accounts of democratic authority that derive their legitimacy from the claim that democratic processes bring about superior outcomes or results, the predetermination of democratic outcomes by the issue of inclusion, combined with the inability of democracy to justify who ought be included in the demos, undermines their subsequent claims of legitimacy.
+This problem has become known as the _Boundary Problem of Democratic Theory_.

+Political theorists have attempted to solve the Boundary Problem in a variety of ways.
+Numerous accounts of democratic inclusion - who ought be included in the demos - have been proposed, yet none seem compatible with accounts of democratic authority, at least whenever that authority is justified by a difference making democracy.

  To briefly summarise the literature on why this is the case:  Historical accounts are too arbitrary; those based on nationality, cultural, or linguistic salience lack sufficiently objective criteria.

 The all-coerced principle doesn't answer the question-that all those subjected to the coercive force of the state should have some say in its operation is a plausible claim but fails to explain who should be subjected to those coercive forces in the first place.